wp-plugins/fraxion/readme.txt

 == Changelog ==

+= 1.0.1 =
+Changed some class functions from private to public to allow proper admin call back.
+This interfered with some admin functions.

 = 1.0.0 =

 This new version of the plugin no longer requires readers of articles to be logged in to word press to do an unlock.
 That means readers only have to login to Fraxion Payments once and may move from web site to web site unlocking articles as they wish.